groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/png-to-djvu.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for Converting PNG to DjVu in Java"
+    title_left: "Steps for Converting PNG to DJVU in Java"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to convert the PNG file to DjVu in few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to convert the PNG file to DJVU in few lines of code.

         *   Create a new instance of Converter class and load the PNG file with full path
-        *   Set ConvertOptions for the DjVu document type
+        *   Set ConvertOptions for the DJVU document type
-        *   Call the convert() method and pass the document name (full path) and format (DjVu) as parameter
+        *   Call the convert() method and pass the document name (full path) and format (DJVU) as parameter

     title_right: "System Requirements"
     content_right: |